Attentional-Biased Stochastic Gradient Descent: Attentional-biased SGD with Momentum (ABSGD)

 In this section, we present the proposed method ABSGD and its analysis.
 We first describe the algorithm and then connect it to the DRO framework.
 Then we present the convergence result of our method for solving IR-DRO.
-Throughout this paper, we let $\z=(\x, y)$ denote a random sample that includes an input $\x\in\R^{d'}$ and a ground truth label $y\in\{1,\ldots, K\}$, $\w\in\R^d$ denote the weight of the underlying DNN to be learned.
+Throughout this paper, we let $\z=(\x, y)$ denote a random sample that includes an input $\x\in\R^{d'}$ and the class label $y\in\{1,\ldots, K\}$, $\w\in\R^d$ denote the weight of the underlying DNN to be learned.
 Let $\mathbf f(\x)\in\R^K$ be the prediction score of the DNN on data $\x$, and $\ell(\f; y)$ denote a loss function.
 For simplicity, we let $L(\w; \z) = \ell(\f(\x); y)$.
 A standard loss function is the cross-entropy loss where $\ell(\f; y) = - \log\frac{\exp(f_y(\x))}{\sum_{k=1}^K\exp(f_k(\x))}$.
 We emphasize that our method is loss independent, and can be applied with any loss functions $\ell(\f; y)$.
-More importantly, we can employ the class-level weighted loss functions such as the class-balanced loss~\cite{cui2019class}, crafted individual loss functions such as label-distribution aware margin loss~\cite{cao2019learning}.
+Specifically, ABSGD can employ the class-level weighted loss functions such as the class-balanced loss~\citep{cui2019class}, crafted individual loss functions such as label-distribution aware margin loss~\citep{cao2019learning}.